YizeZhang/Net_Diff/README.md

 09/13
    1. Fix bugs when there are too few satellites while cycle slip in RTK

-   2. Add Doppler selection in GUI
+   2. Support Doppler selection in GUI

 2018/09/16
-   1. Add RINEX editing in GUI, modify GUI
+   1. Support RINEX editing in GUI, modify GUI

 2018/09/18
-   1. Add Time and Coordinate Transfer in GUI.
+   1. Support Time and Coordinate Transfer in GUI.

-   2. Add command line file input function for Net_Diff.
+   2. Support command line file input function for Net_Diff.